premature-babies

 Note: If a baby is born before 25 -28 weeks of pregnancy, it is deemed as ‘extremely premature’.

-Insights into Preterm Labour: Why Babies are born Premature
+Insights into Preterm Labour: Why Babies are Born Premature

-So, why are Babies born Premature?
+So, why are babies born premature?

 • The mother has an underlying health issue, such as Diabetes.

-• Stress.
-We all have stress in our lives, but if Mama has too much of it, it’s not good for Baby!
+• We all have stress in our lives, but if Mama has too much of it, it’s not good for Baby!

-Premature Babies: How they Develop
+Premature Babies: How They Develop

 That being said, there are some instances where the preterm baby might grow up to have severe disabilities, like the following.